Getting Started with EnviousWispr in Under 2 Minutes

 What gets pasted:

-Sending a quick update on the project timeline — we’re pushing the deadline back by one week.
-The design review took longer than expected.
+Sending a quick update on the project timeline.
+We’re pushing the deadline back by one week because the design review took longer than expected.

 That’s the before and after.
 You spoke naturally, with filler words and run-on phrasing.
 The output is clean, concise, and ready to paste into an email.